dafi/quannu/README.md

 • Quanno is free and without Ads or Pro versions

-• The UI is spartanic but easy to use
+• The UI is clean and easy to use

 • Enter the time typing the text, no needs to click here and there, just type and press ENTER